 Pharmaceutical Industry News

 The history of bioprocessing is a story of scientific innovation.
-Back in the mists of time, the fathers of this great science were driven by a desire to take the basest ingredients – such as bacteria and enzymes – and use them to cook up biological end-products to cure a range of ills for the benefit of their fellow Man, right?
+Back in the mists of time, the fathers of this great science were driven by a desire to take the basest ingredients – such as bacteria and enzymes – and use them to cook up biological end-products to cure a range of ills for the benefit of their fellow man, right?
 Wrong.
-They wanted to get sloshed.

 It’s amazing the scientific advances that are made by people with a powerful thirst.

-The earliest form of bioprocessing was winemaking – which goes back way before the start of recorded history.
-Archaeologists have unearthed evidence of fermented fruit drinks going back to the dawn of history – in 7,000 BCE.
+The earliest form of bioprocessing was winemaking, which goes back way before the start of recorded history.
+Archaeologists have unearthed evidence of fermented fruit drinks going back to the dawn of history, 7,000 BCE.
 However, the range of libations available at the Neolithic Pub, The Caveman and Sabretooth, was fairly limited – until the Mesopotamians began brewing barley beer around 5,000 BCE.

-Of course, there are those who say the wine-makers should put a cork in it, it was really the cheese makers who made history with the first big strides into bioprocessing.
+Of course, some say the wine-makers should put a cork in it; it was really the cheese makers who made history with the first big strides into bioprocessing.

 The history of bioprocessing is also a story of happy accidents.
 Archaeologists believe that cheese-making began as a side-effect of early man storing and transporting milk in bladders made from the stomachs of cows and other cud-chewing animals.
 These inherently contain rennet, which would eventually cause the milk to curdle.